RyanGA09/books-to-scrape-scraping-beautifulsoup-v1/README.md

 **_By following these guidelines, you help maintain a clean and manageable project history._**

-## LICENSE
+## License

 [MIT LICENSE](LICENSE)

-&copy; 2024 Ryan Gading Abdullah.
+&copy;2022 Ryan Gading Abdullah.
 All rights reserved.